reggaedit/micromouse/readme.md

 	- [ ] Get a motored vehicle to run using an mbed
 	- [ ] Write pseudo code out in full
 	- [ ] Create a working model of a mouse that moves and processes sensory input

+## Build instructions
+	- In Visual Studio - open solution and Build project.